7. Context Engineering

 Few-shot prompts help LLMs solve tasks they might struggle with otherwise.

 More and more chatbots allow people to specify custom instructions: information about your life and preferences that help the chatbot give more helpful responses.
-For example, you might inform the chatbot that it should always answer in a particular language, that you prefer short answers to verbose ones, that you’re a vegetarian and it should never suggest recipes with meat, or that it must resist its urge to use em dashes — something Sam Altman seems particularly proud of:
+For example, you might inform the chatbot that it should always answer in a particular language, that you prefer short answers to verbose ones, that you’re a vegetarian and it should never suggest recipes with meat, or that it must resist its urge to use em dashes — something Sam Altman seems particularly proud of.

 In your custom instructions, you can tell ChatGPT not to use em dashes.

 Custom instructions go by different names.
-Gemini calls them Instructions for Gemini, for example, and Claude just asks what personal preferences it should consider in its responses.
+Gemini calls them Instructions for Gemini, for example, and Claude’s Settings menu just asks what personal preferences it should consider in its responses.
 Nevertheless, they all work in a similar manner: the instructions are added to the start of every conversation, after the system prompt.
 In this way they become part of the context of the LLM and you don’t have to repeat these preferences in each and every user prompt.

 Custom Instructions allow you to customize the responses of the chatbot.

+Claude has another tool similar to custom instructions: styles.
+There are four standard styles — normal, learning, concise, explanatory and formal — but you can also add your own.
 You can create a custom style by clicking Create & edit styles below the list of styles.
 Claude offers two options: you can either define a new style by uploading a writing example, or you can describe the style.
 If you click Describe style instead you’ll see a menu reminiscent of ChatGPT’s Custom Instructions.
 Here you can define the objective of your style, its intended audience, its voice and tone, and other general information.
 When you finally click Generate Style, you can give your style a name and you can select it whenever you want Claude to use it.

 You can create a custom style for Claude by defining its objective, audience, and voice & tone.